SmartsquareGmbH/delete-old-packages/README.md

 | `token`           | Token with the necessary scopes to delete package versions | :x:                | Set by Github |
 | `dry-run`         | If the action should only print what it would do.          | :x:                | `false`       |

+> :warning: You can provide _either_ `owner` and `repo`, `user` or `organization`.
+An error is thrown for invalid combinations.

 > :warning: You can provide _either_ `version`, `semver-pattern` or `version-pattern`.
 An error is thrown for invalid combinations.

 > :warning: `keep` can not be set when `version` is set.

 ### Example usage

-> Delete old versions of the packages "package-1" and "package-2".
+> Delete old versions of the packages "package-1" and "package-2" for the current repository.

 ```yaml
 uses: smartsquaregmbh/delete-old-packages@v0.3.0